abinashpun/abinashpun.github.io/_datascience/2023-05-04-DataStructure.md

 ### Variations
 - Complete binary tree: All internal nodes have two children nodes
-- Perfect/Full binary tree: All level is full (l-th level has 2^l nodes).
+- Perfect/Full binary tree: All level is full ($l^{th}$ level has $2^l$ nodes).
 A perfect binary tree is a complete binary, but not vice versa.
 - Skewed binary tree: Every node has either one or zero child.

+The implementation of tree is as shown here ......

 <hr>